WouterBant/RushHour/README.md

 Hier staat een korte beschrijving van het probleem evt. met plaatje.

+## TODO

+- Fix type hints board.py
+- Make sure mypy understands the imports
+- Fix duplicate code in heuristic.py
+- In Board find a clever way to find size and maybe exit row
+- In main.py run_algorithms and display_results to Rushhour class if better
+- Make distributions for the random algorithm for various boards
+- Make nice visualization
+- Implement various heuristics + make sure able to run with a command
+- Implement a random board generator + make sure able to run with a command
+- Make sure README and requirements correct

 ## Aan de slag (Getting Started)

 ### Vereisten (Prerequisites)